 The official start of summer in Minnesota is only a couple of weeks away, so it is probably safe to say that the sun is finally here to stay – for the next few months at least.
 With that said, we should all be thinking about and protecting our bodies’ largest organ – our skin.
-Most of us will be spending many hours outdoors this summer, which means we will probably be using plenty of sunscreen.
+More time outside means more sunscreen for a lot of people.
 With hundreds of brands on the market, how can we determine which one is best?

-According to the Environmental Working Group (EWG), a non-profit, non-partisan organization dedicated to protecting human health and the environment, sunscreen should actually be used as a last resort.
-Things like dressing properly and spending time outdoors in the early mornings or late evenings when the sun is not at its peak are more natural ways to avoid sunburn.
+The Environmental Working Group (EWG) is a non-profit, non-partisan organization dedicated to protecting human health and the environment.
+They recommend that sunscreen should be used as a last resort.
+Dressing properly and spending time outdoors in the early mornings or late evenings when the sun is not at its peak are more natural ways to avoid sunburn.
 Most sunscreens contain an abundance of chemicals.
 The effects of many of these chemicals on human health have not been studied well enough to deem them truly safe for use.

 Each year, the EWG publishes a sunscreen guide.
 The guide offers the general public information on specific sunscreen brands.
 The guide also provides the EWG’s picks for best and worst brands.
-The brands are chosen after extensive study of their ingredients, consideration of potential health hazards, and how well they actually work.
+Brands are chosen based on their ingredients, consideration of potential health hazards, and how well they actually work.

 According to this year’s Guide to Sunscreens, one chemical that we should all avoid when purchasing sunscreen is oxybenzone.
 Oxybenzone is a common active ingredient that was found in over half of the sunscreens that the EWG studied this year.
 Oxybenzone is known to cause allergic skin reactions.
 It has also been linked to hormone disruptions such as altering sperm production in men.
 Additionally, it has been associated with endometriosis in women.
 Given these findings, when considering your sunscreen purchases you should avoid those that contain oxybenzone.